sceiiya/sceiiya/README.md

   </a>
 </p>

-<h3 align="center">I am a software developer who now focused in
+<h3 align="center">I am a software developer who currently focused in
 website development and seeks to help business owners by helping them give their business a platform to garner clients as well as to manage